 Create Your Own Fish and Turtles: Join OARS to turn recycled soda bottles into colorful fish and turn bowls into turtles.
 Younger children can create their own watersticks.
 Visit www.oars3rivers.org for details.
 11:30 am – 2 pm

-Music: Voices for the Earth Chorus and others will entertain for those who wish to picnic on the beautiful grounds of the Old Manse, on the shores of the Concord River.
+Music: Music by Sawyer Lawson & Company will entertain those who wish to picnic on the beautiful grounds of the Old Manse, on the shores of the Concord River.
 6:30 pm

-Illuminated Flotilla: Launch your canoe, rowboat, or kayak for a paddle on the Concord River.
+Illuminated Flotilla with Voices of the Earth Chorus: Launch your canoe, rowboat, or kayak for a paddle on the Concord River.
 Bring along a candle lantern (instructions for making lantern) that you can attach to your boat.
 Boat rentals available from the South Bridge Boat House.
 Boats put-in and take-out at the Old Manse or Lowell Road bridge.
 For those who want to participate without getting wet, the best viewing spot is from the Old North Bridge.
 8 pm

 Solstice Bonfire: Join the bonfire at the Old Manse.
 8 pm

 Wetland Wildlife: Join a Mass Audubon naturalist for a family-friendly visit with native turtles and ducks as you investigate water samples from our local rivers looking for the invertebrates that live there.
 1 – 3 pm